 LSU (Link State Update)

-LSU (Link State Update), is a reply of LSR (Link State Request).
-When OPSF Master router, sends LSR to slave router, then Slave Router provide Link State Records to Master Router using LSU (Link State Update) message.
+LSU (Link State Update), is a reply to LSR (Link State Request).
+When the OPSF Master router, sends LSR to slave router, then Slave Router provides Link State Records to Master Router using LSU (Link State Update) message.

 LS-Ack (Link State Acknowledgement)

-As the name suggests, LS-Ack message is used for acknowledgement purpose.
-This acknowledgement is for LSU message.
-With the help of this message, we can examine that receiver end OSPF router successfully receives LSU (Link State Update).
+As the name suggests, the LS-Ack message is used for acknowledgment purposes.
+This acknowledgment is for LSU message.
+With the help of this message, we can examine that the receiver end OSPF router successfully receives LSU (Link State Update).